biogeospatial/Biodiverse_publication_list/OSX_Binary_Installation.md

 ![Drag and Drop](https://github.com/shawnlaffan/biodiverse/blob/mac_build/etc/mmb/images/DragAndDropBiodiverse.jpeg)

 4. Eject the Biodiverse .dmg file.
-5. To launch Biodiverse, double click Biodiverse from your Application folder.
+5. To open Biodiverse, double click Biodiverse from your Application folder.

 To keep Biodiverse to your Dock:

-* If you have already launched Biodiverse, control-click on the Biodiverse icon in the Dock.
+* If you have already opened Biodiverse, control-click on the Biodiverse icon in the Dock.
 Then selection "Options" and then "Keep in Dock" as shown.

 ![Keep in Dock](https://github.com/shawnlaffan/biodiverse/blob/mac_build/etc/mmb/images/KeepinDock.jpeg)